GCSBOSS/nodecaf-cli/README.md

 > Docs for version v0.1.x.

-Nodecaf CLI is contains a series of useful tools and code genration for the use of [Nodecaf Framework](https://gitlab.com/GCSBOSS/nodecaf).
+Nodecaf CLI contains a series of useful tools and code generation for the use of [Nodecaf Framework](https://gitlab.com/GCSBOSS/nodecaf).
-Using Nodecaf CLI you'll get:
+Using Nodecaf CLI you'll be able to:
+- [Run your application](#running) via command line or containers.
 - [Generate a basic Nodecaf project structure](#init-project).
 - [Generate an OpenAPI document](#open-api-support) or your APIs.